Creating a new project using CodeBlocks IDE

 Step-3: Click on “Settings” in the top menu bar and select Debugger.

 Step-4: Similarly, check the debugger’s path.
 Go to the “Settings” menu ⇒ “Debugger…” ⇒ Expand “GDB/CDB debugger” ⇒ Select “Default” ⇒ In “Executable path”, provide the full pathname of “gdb.exe”, for example, “c:\Program Files\codeblocks\MinGW\bin\gdb.exe”.
 Then click “OK”.

 How to Debug the program?

 Now if you see, there will be line numbers visible on the left side of the program.
 Just click right beside the line number you will see a red dot appeared at that point.
 That is known as the Breakpoint.
-Now the execution of the program will stop at this point if you compile and run.
+Now the execution of the program will stop at this point if you compile and run it.

-In the next article, we will understand the Basic syntax of C Program in detail.
+In the next article, we will understand the Basic syntax of the C Program in detail.
 Here, in this article, I try to explain How to create a c program, debug, compile, and run using CodeBlocks IDE.
 I hope you enjoy this article.